 Referees are an integral part of our sport.
 In recognition of this, Squash New Zealand offers a progression pathway aimed at encouraging referees to get involved in squash, and enabling them to improve their skills and continue to challenge themselves through refereeing as a pursuit.

 There are currently three qualification levels recognised by Squash New Zealand - Club, District and National Referee.
-The Club Referee Qualification has been newly reintroduced, and involves a simple theory test.
+The Club Referee Qualification involves a simple theory test.
 You can take this test from the comfort of your own home, and submit it for marking to the National Referee Director.

 You can qualify as a District Referee by sitting (and passing) theory and practical components of the District Referee test.
 Once qualified for at least 12 months, a District Referee can begin the theory and practical components of becoming a National Referee.
 A National Referee can then work towards international levels of qualification.
 Check out the Referee Framework page for more information on the progression pathway.

 For more information, follow the links below, or contact Referees Director Glenn Carson (email@example.com) or Squash Director Sam Crawford (firstname.lastname@example.org).

 Squash New Zealand is pleased to provide 2 refereeing posters to help beginner players out.
 These posters are basic and full rules can be found here

 Want to run rules nights but don't have access to a National/District Referee?
 Here are a few ideas of things you could do to keep your members engaged with the rules of squash, and ensure all players have the confidence to referee.
 Info sheet Rules Nights